MiladJoodi/MiladJoodi/README.md

 ---

+### 🛡 License:
+All my open-source projects are released under the [MIT License](https://opensource.org/license/MIT).
+Feel free to use, modify, and share my work with proper attribution.

+---

 ### 📈 Let's Connect!
 I’m always open to new opportunities, collaborations, and tech discussions.
 Feel free to reach out!